millerk22/emc2-labs/EMC2-Labs-Fall/lab05.rst

 Notice how when we print the elements of ``A``, we print ``A[i][j]``.
 Remember, ``A`` is a list of lists, so the first thing we do is index it with ``i`` which will get us whatever row we are on (e.g.,  ``[ 1,  2,  3]`` or ``[ 7,  8,  9]``).
 Then we index that list by ``j`` which represents the column.
 This way, we end up with a single value.

-This code works well for 4x3 matirces.
+This code works well for 4x3 matrices.
 If we want to generalize to any matrix, we need to change the ``range``\s based on the shape of the matrix.
 We can fix this using ``len()`` which gets the length of a Python ``list``.
 We might as well put this code in a function too.

 .. code-block:: python